jsany/log-filesize-webpack-plugin/CONTRIBUTING.md

 yarn install
 ```

-### 4. Make changes, if your changes include methods or functions, please remember to modify the README and example file
+### 4. Make changes, if your changes include methods or functions, please remember to modify the README

 ### 5. Compile